-- the teacher must confront the student in class (or within 24 hours of removal where the student is unmanageable at the time of initial removal) to inform the student of the reason(s) for the removal; - prior to removal from the classroom (or within 24 hours of removal where the student presents an ongoing threat of disruption or a continuing danger at the time of removal), the teacher shall inform the student of the basis for the removal and allow the student to informally present his/her version of the relevant events; - the Building Principal or designee must be notified immediately, in writing, by the teacher of the student's removal from the teacher's class; - the Building Principal or designee must inform the student's parent of the removal and the reasons therefor within 24 hours of the student's removal; - upon request, the student and his/her parent must be given an opportunity for an informal conference with the Principal or designee to discuss the reasons for removal.
+- prior to removal from the classroom (or within 24 hours of removal where the student presents an ongoing threat of disruption or an immediate or continuing danger at the time of removal), the teacher shall inform the student of the basis for the removal and allow the student to informally present his/her version of the relevant events; - the Building Principal or designee must be notified immediately, in writing, by the teacher of the student's removal from the teacher's class; - the Building Principal or designee must inform the student's parent of the removal and the reasons therefor within 24 hours of the student's removal; - upon request, the student and his/her parent must be given an opportunity for an informal conference with the Principal or designee to discuss the reasons for removal.
 If the student denies the charge(s), the Principal or designee must provide an explanation of the basis for the removal and allow the student and/or his/her parent an opportunity to present the student's version of the relevant events within 48 hours of the student's removal. - the Principal or designee may not set aside the removal unless s/he finds that the charges against the student are not supported by substantial evidence or the student's removal otherwise violates law or the conduct warrants suspension from school and a suspension will be imposed. - the Principal/designee determination on whether or not to support the teacher's removal of the student shall be made by the close of business on the day succeeding the 48-hour period for the informal Principal's removal conference.
 The teacher who causes the removal may be required to attend the Principal's conference at the Principal's discretion.